EpicWebs/compass-test/README.md

 - src/images/sprite/

 ####JAVASCRIPT CONCATENATION ORDER####
 Inside gruntfile.js you can specify the order of which javascript files are compressed and then combined.
-The order of the array items inside files in the example below is the same as the order in which they are combined.
+The order of the array items inside files in the example below is the same as the order in which they are combined, so 'src/js/script2.js' is at the top of the 'build/js/scripts.js' file.
+Useful for including scripts like jQuery first.
 ```
 uglify: {
     js: {